Skip to content

 To enable kube-router metrics, start kube-router with --metrics-port and provide a port over 0

 Metrics is generally exported at the same rate as the sync period for each service.
+Service metrics are exported real-time.

-The default values unless other specified is
+The default values unless otherwise specified are

-• iptables-sync-period - `1 min``
+• iptables-sync-period - 5 min

-• routes-sync-period - `1 min``
+• routes-sync-period - 5 min

 Available metrics